 While Kindle Unlimited has a more extensive selection of titles, Scribd offers a more diverse selection of books, magazines, and comics from around the world.
 Still, Scribd also offers audiobooks and document sharing, making it a more well-rounded eBook subscription service.

-KU boasts a massive selection of books, with over one million titles and thousands of audiobooks.
+Kindle Unlimited boasts a massive selection of books, with over one million titles and thousands of audiobooks.
 This makes it an appealing option for bookworms who want access to a large number of titles.
-However, it’s worth noting that many indy authors only publish to KU, so if you’re a fan of these authors, you may want to go with KU.
+However, it’s worth noting that many independent authors only publish to Kindle Unlimited, so if you’re a fan of these authors, you may want to go with Kindle Unlimited.

-On the other hand, Scribd has a smaller selection of books than KU (over half a million), but it does offer some other benefits that KU doesn’t.
+On the other hand, Scribd has a smaller selection of books than Kindle (over half a million), but it does offer some other benefits that Kindle Unlimited doesn’t.
 In addition to books, Scribd membership includes access to audiobooks, magazines, sheet music, podcasts, and even user-published articles and essays.
 So if you’re looking for a more well-rounded membership service, Scribd may be your better option.

 Things To Consider Before Subscribing to Any: